 You know they say things happen for a reason, and over the years certain things happened at certain times, certain people came into my life and it really made me believe in that.
 And, I guess how I felt towards the end of my time in South America happened for a reason.
 I needed to come home, I needed the year out and the rest from traveling to really re-invigorate myself.

-This past year while I’ve been at home has made me realise, this is who I am…A free spirit, a traveler, a nomad and I was made to roam.
+This past year, while I’ve been at home, has made me realize, this is who I am…A free spirit, a traveler, a nomad and I was made to roam.
 I’m sure you might be saying well you can do both, have a settled base, and travel like most people do but that’s just not me.

 So, now that I’ve returned home from Morocco feeling reinvigorated and with the thirst to travel again, my thoughts are completely different to ones I had the last time I came home.

 The last time I came home I wanted to unpack, dump my backpack into the wardrobe, eat bacon sandwiches and just do nothing but play on my Xbox.
 However this time around…ok, ok, I still wanted a bacon sandwich but my first thought and the only thoughts is to plan my next trip; and on a much more long-term basis with no intention of coming home.
 I will be forever roaming the world!